Become a Certified Lifeguard in Broome County with ALA

 Requirements for Lifeguard Training in Broome County

-To enroll in the American Lifeguard Association’s lifeguard training course in Broome County, candidates must meet the following minimum age requirements:
+To enroll in the American Lifeguard Association’s lifeguard training course in Broome County, candidates must meet the minimum age requirements generally recognized nationwide:

 • 15 years or older to work at a swimming pool, waterpark, or lake